Boobae-Vivian/DATA-CLEANING/README.md

 Several attributes and functions provided by the pandas library were employed for data assessment, including:

-- df.shape: It returns the dimensions of the DataFrame (number of rows and columns).
+- df.shape: It is neccesary to know dimensions of the dataframe and the df.shape attribute helps us achieve that.
+It returns the dimensions of the DataFrame (number of rows and columns).
 In this case, the dataset contains 48,895 rows and 16 columns.
-- df.columns: Displays all the columns in the dataframe
+- df.columns: Since the major purpose of this project is to clean and maintain data integrity, it is important to display the columns of the dataset as it is going to be used throughtout the data cleaning processes.
+The df.columns Displays all the 16 columns in the dataframe
-- df['columns'].value_counts() – Examines the 16 columns each to understand its unique categories, their frequencies and check for inconsistencies in observational units across all variables (columns) and data formats.
+- df['columns'].value_counts() – This line of code examines the 16 columns each to understand its unique categories, their frequencies and check for inconsistencies in observational units across all variables(columns).
+Here it was found that the name column
 - df.info(): This provides a concise summary of the DataFrame, including data types and memory usage.
 The output revealed that the "last_review column" has an incorrect data type (object - instead of datetime), as highlighted with a yellow rectangle shape in the snapshot below.
 - df.isnull().sum(): Counts the number of missing values in each column.
 The result indicates that the columns, name, host_name, last_review and review_per_month has missing values and they are 16, 21, 10052 and 10052 respectively.
 - df.duplicated().sum(): Identifies duplicate rows in the DataFrame.
 The output confirms that no duplicate records are present.